terra-money/docs/docs/migration/validator-gentx.md

    curl -s  [REPLACE https://gist.githubusercontent.com/octalmage/b546eb74a0ae2852a759a0990b8beaad/raw/ee9817f9b7fcf0205fc0b3dc62220f8f78d1595f/pre-genesis.json] [REPLACE >~/.terrad/config/genesis.json]
    ```

-4. Create a validator within the pre-genesis:
+4. Create a validator within the pre-genesis with the following command.
+In the `gentx` you will chose how much of your balance will be self-staked to your validator.
+A minimum of 1 unit must be self-staked.

    ```sh
    terrad gentx <KEY-NAME> 1000000000ustake --chain-id=spoon-1
    ```

-   In the `gentx`, the validator will chose how much of their balance they will be self-staked.
-A minimum of 1 unit must be self-staked.

-   If you wish to add more information, you might consider running the following instead:
+   If you want to add more information, run the following instead:

    ```sh
    terrad gentx <KEY-NAME> \